chao-xian/thebestdinnerclub/posts/hotpot-feb-25.md

   - post
 ---

 Last year I hosted my first hotpot attempt, and one and only dinner at mine.
-It was so wholesome I needed to do it again for 2025 CNY which was happened to be closer to Valentine's Day.
+It was so wholesome I needed to do it again for 2025 CNY which happened to be closer to Valentine's Day.
 A perfect time for a Palentine Dinner with 3 of my bestest pals.

 ![The Trio](/media/hotpot-feb-25/the-trio.webp)